Skip to content

 Configure your environment

-After you have eliza installed, it's simple to utilize kluster.ai with eliza.
+After installing eliza, it's simple to utilize kluster.ai with eliza.
 Only three main changes to the .env file are required.
-You can run the following command to generate a .env file from the provided example.

 cp .env.example .env